Markek1/pa230/README.md

-# PA230 — Reinforcement Learning Agents (Tournament)
+# PA230 — Reinforcement Learning Agents

 Coursework repository for the PA230 tournament.
 It contains my implementations of deep RL agents in Python + PyTorch, evaluated in Gymnasium environments: